sliminality/ply/README.md

 # Ply

 Ply is a lightweight DOM and CSS inspector.
-It is designed to help less-experienced developers inspect and learn from production websites of interest, when existing inspector interfaces are too overwhelming.
-Ply is research software under active development through [Design, Technology, and Research](http://dtr.northwestern.edu/projects/ply) at Northwestern University.
+It introduces novel CSS analysis techniques to help less-experienced developers inspect and learn from production websites of interest, when existing inspector interfaces are too overwhelming.
+Ply is research software, initially under development through [Design, Technology, and Research](http://dtr.northwestern.edu/projects/ply) at Northwestern University.

+Several of Ply's core features have been released as [Inactive CSS](https://hacks.mozilla.org/2019/10/firefox-70-a-bountiful-release-for-all/#developertools) in [Mozilla Firefox](https://www.mozilla.org/en-US/firefox/new/) 70.
+Give it a try!
+You can also read our award-winning UIST 2018 paper, [Ply: A Visual Web Inspector for Learning from Professional Webpage](https://slim.computer/assets/papers/ply-uist.pdf), or watch the [talk](https://www.youtube.com/watch?v=n2dFxxBh2K4).

 ![Screenshot of Ply inspecting a pair of buttons on the Indiegogo homepage](docs/img/ply.png)